monstermare/advanced_random_number_generator/README.md

 In LCG, it is really important to pick a good number for those constants to have a maximum period length.
 As your period length gets longer, the numbers generated are more safe from the prediction.
-You can calculate the best combinations for practice, but in this practice, we will pick some small numbers so we can see the cycle of numbers generated
+You can calculate the best combinations for practice, but in this practice, we will pick some small _prime_ numbers so we can see the cycle of numbers generated
 >m = 10\
 >a = 5\
 >c = 1\